sky-music/sky-python-music-sheet-maker/src/skymusic/resources/svg/svg_readme.txt

 The only reason for which an advanced user may want to modify these SVG templates is to change colors, font size, or the note size in html or svg output.

-(This directory must not be confused with the png/svg directory that contains the original SVG elememts used to generate PNG files)
+(This directory must not be confused with the original directory that also SVG elememts used to generate PNG files)